 Use of pyridoxine-inactivating drugs (eg, antiseizure drugs, isoniazid, cycloserine, hydralazine, corticosteroids, penicillamine)

 Rarely, secondary deficiency results from increased metabolic demand (eg, in hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more ).
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more ).

 Symptoms and Signs of Vitamin B6 Deficiency and Dependency

-Vitamin B6 deficiency causes peripheral neuropathy and a pellagra-like syndrome, with seborrheic dermatitis, glossitis, and cheilosis, and, in adults, can cause depression, confusion, electroencephalogram abnormalities, and seizures.
+Vitamin B6 deficiency causes peripheral neuropathy and a pellagra-like syndrome, with seborrheic dermatitis, glossitis, and cheilosis, and, in adults, can cause confusion, electroencephalogram abnormalities, and seizures.
 Any relationship between pyridoxine and anxiety or depression is uncertain.

 Rarely, deficiency or dependency causes seizures in infants.
 Seizures, particularly in infants, may be refractory to treatment with antiseizure drugs.